 Treatment of malignant schwannoma

 Malignant schwannomas don't respond very well to chemotherapy.
-Chemotherapy may be used to try to shrink the tumour or to keep it at bay, but it is usually unlikely to cure it.
+Chemotherapy may be used to try to shrink the tumour or slow it's growth, but it is usually unlikely to cure it.

 Malignant schwannoma that comes back

-When this type of tumour comes back, it can be more difficult to treat.
-You might have surgery again if it is possible to remove the new tumour.
-You might be able to have radiotherapy again depending on the dose you had previosuly.
+It can be more difficult to treat if the sarcoma comes back.
+You might have surgery again if it possible to remove the new tumour.
+You might also have radiotherapy again depending on the previous radiotherapy dose.